In this Q/A information guide, let's compare prism scope VS red dot sight

 - Cheek position doesn't matter as long as the shooter can get behind the optic

 - Night vision capability

 - Use various aftermarket mounts

 - Parallax increases at certain distances (Often unnoticeable to the naked eye)

-- Red dot reticle clarity varies for shooters with different level of astigmatism
+- Red dot sight reticle clarity varies for shooters with different levels of astigmatism

 - Reticle disappear when the battery dies

-- Glass etched reticle is always there without battery
+- Prism scope has glass etched reticle that is always on without a battery

 - Diopter adjustment for better reticle clarity for shooters with astigmatism